-Redesign and strengthen the crop insurance scheme: Similar to the credit scheme, members of SOSPPA will have access to weather-based insurance scheme linked to sales roots and vines.
+Redesign and strengthen the crop insurance scheme: Similar to the credit scheme, members of SOSPPA will have access to a weather-based insurance scheme linked to sales of roots and vines.
 The insurance will be provided in partnership with a private provider.
 It will cushion farmers from weather shocks.

-Program for provision of advisory/extension services: SOSPPA, with technical backstopping from CIP and MAAIF, will recruit 15 technical field assistants (FTAs) to: i) provide technical and advisory services on agronomic practices, pest, and disease management to farmers; ii) monitor and document crop outlook, root quality, credit and insurance loans repayment; iii) implement a traceability system iv) oversee the grading/sorting of roots at group level to ensure that rejects/wastes are left at group level for silage making.
-To make them effective in their roles, the TFAs will undergo a 5-day training using the "Everything You Ever Wanted to Know About Sweet potato" manual developed by CIP for training trainers.
-They will then step down the training to individual groups to build capacity of the farmers on agronomic practices and marketing.
-Linkage with MAAIF extension services will foster owner of the project hence ensure sustainability.
+Program for provision of advisory/extension services: SOSPPA, with technical backstopping from CIP and MAAIF/government extension services, will recruit 9 technical field assistants (FTAs) to: i) provide technical and advisory services on agronomic practices, pest, and disease management to farmers; ii) monitor and document crop outlook, root quality, credit and insurance loans repayment; iii) implement a traceability system; iv) oversee the grading/sorting of roots at group level to ensure that rejects/wastes are left at group level for silage making; and v) provide technical support to the silage hub operations and silage quality.
+To make them effective in their roles, the FTAs will undergo a 5-day training using the "Everything You Ever Wanted to Know About Sweet potato" manual developed by CIP for training trainers.
+They will also undergo a 3-day Training of Trainers course that will be provided by Bavubuka Twekembe specifically focusing on silage making, management, utilization (livestock feed supplementation with silage), and marketing.
+They will then step down the training to individual groups and silage hubs to build capacity of the farmers on agronomic practices, silage production and management and in commodity marketing.
+Linkage with MAAIF extension services will foster ownership of the project, hence ensure sustainability.